jxnblk/refunk/README.md

 Refunk is meant as a simpler, smaller alternative to other state managment libraries that makes use of React's built-in component state.
-Refunk uses higher-order components and React's built-in state management along with [functional setState](https://facebook.github.io/react/docs/react-component.html#setstate) to help promote the separation of presentational and container components, and to keep state updating logic outside of the components themselves.
+Refunk uses higher-order components, the new [context API][context], and React component state management along with [functional setState](https://facebook.github.io/react/docs/react-component.html#setstate) to help promote the separation of presentational and container components, and to keep state updating logic outside of the components themselves.